cryptainer/smartcash-docker/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/cryptainer/smartcash.svg?style=for-the-badge)](https://hub.docker.com/r/cryptainer/smartcash/)

 # smartcash-docker
-This is a fully featured docker image for running a smartcash wallet.
-It's initial purpose is the operation of a smartcash smartnode.
+This is a fully featured docker image for running a SmartCash wallet.
+It's initial purpose is the operation of a SmartCash SmartNode.

 ## Usage

-A typical `cryptainer/smartcash` smartnode container can be started as follows:
+A typical `cryptainer/smartcash` SmartNode container can be started as follows:
 ```bash
 docker run \
   -e conf_rpcuser=changeme \